BBentleyDev/BugTrak/README.md

 # Introduction

-This is BugTrak, An app which allows users to monitor bugs, optimizations and features .
+This is BugTrak, an app which allows users to monitor bugs, optimizations and features .

 ---